-Simply put, e-procurement solutions (the good ones anyway) are designed to promote best procurement/purchasing practices.
-Chief among those best practices is e-procurement’s ability to electronically create and store purchase orders, and catalogue all received orders.
+Simply put, e-procurement solutions (the good ones anyway) are designed to promote the best procurement/purchasing practices.
+Chief among those best practices is e-procurement’s ability to electronically create and store purchase orders, and catalog all received orders.

-With e-procurement a company will never miss or lose a purchase order.
-Furthermore, the fulfillment of each and every purchase order is easily ascertained because the receipt of each and every good is also catalogued in the system.
+With e-procurement, a company will never miss or lose a purchase order.
+Furthermore, the fulfilment of each and every purchase order is easily ascertained because the receipt of each and every good is also cataloged in the system.
 If deliveries from a certain supplier, for instance, routinely arrive late or in less-than-satisfactory conditions, then an organization has will have real-time data with which to determine whether or not to continue a contract.

 E-procurement promotes accountability, controls, and best practices – all hallmarks of successful lifecycle contract management.